maheshdev07/chandra-ocr/README.md

-# 📄 Chandra-OCR Automation Pipeline - Playwright
+# 📄 Chandra-OCR Automation - API

 This project automates the full workflow of: